Alex2804/APluginSDK/README.md

 The C API is C90 compliant.

 #### <a name="C-API-init-fini">Init and Fini function</a>
-A plugin can have an initialization and a finalization method, which are called after loading and before unloading respectively.
+A plugin can have an initialization and a finalization method, which are called after which are called after loading/ before unloading of the shared library (not every time the plugin is loaded).
 The macros can only be used once per plugin and must be used in the global scope.
-The initialization method must exist in the plugin.
-The finalization method is optional.
+The initialization method must exist in the plugin, the finalization method is optional.

 The initialization method can be registered with the following macro: